dixslyf/mnist-digits-nb-nn/report/report.typ

 beating several other heavier architectures, even on other data sets.

-On another tangent, @pedamonti_comparison_2018 investigates the impact of different activation functions and methods for weight initialisation.
+On a different tangent, @pedamonti_comparison_2018 investigates the impact of different activation functions and methods for weight initialisation for neural networks.
 In addition to the sigmoid function, the author assesses the rectified linear unit~(ReLU) activation function and its variants, such as leaky ReLU, exponential linear units (ELU) and scaled exponential linear units (SELU).
-Although unclear, the author appears to evaluate their influence on multilayer perceptrons~(MLPs) with varying learning rate and number of layers on the MNIST data set.
+Although unclear, the author appears to evaluate their influence on multilayer perceptrons~(MLPs) with varying learning rates and number of layers on the MNIST data set.
 Their results indicate ReLU and its variants always have higher accuracies than the sigmoid function.
 Furthermore, ELU generally gives better performance than the other ReLU variants.
 Lastly, the author observes that deeper and more complex networks tend to be more sensitive to the way their weights are initialised.

+The discussed works suggest that CNNs are an optimal choice for classifying the images in the MNIST data set.
+However, the CNNs tend to be fairly complex with numerous layers and units.
+On the other hand,
+there does not appear to be many works that evaluate naive Bayes classifiers on the data set.
+This project thus aims to explore the application of naive Bayes classifiers and simple CNN architectures to the MNIST data set.

 = Examining the Given Code and Data